CoherentLabs/GameUIComponents/components/modal/README.md

 The modal is part of the Gameface custom components suite.
-It uses component slots to allow dynamic content.
+As most of the components in this suite it uses slots to allow dynamic content.

 Usage
 ===================
-Using the custom `<component-import>` element.
-After you install the components library and the modal component add the components library to your project:
+First you need to import the components library:

 ~~~~{.html}
 <script src="components.js"></script>